 This year, there are three age categories: two youth categories (ages 11 and younger, and ages 12-17) and one adult (ages 18+) category.

-Top entries will be featured in the Toledo City Paper and Toledo Area Parent and the authors will be invited to perform their poem live on 419 Day (location TBA).
+Top entries will be featured in the Toledo City Paper and Toledo Area Parent and the authors will be featured in a special virtual event in April.
 Winners selected from adult and youth categories will receive cash prizes.

 - Poems must be five lines each, with the number of words in each line determined by the corresponding digit in your ZIP code.